 - As some families will be referred to the service without their consent, services will play an active role in assisting Service Users to engage with the service.
 This will include the development of a range of strategies to assist the voluntary engagement of families.
-A key feature of active engagement is meeting with families where they feel comfortable, often in their own homes and gaining trust by establishing consistent and reliable contact and non-judgmental support. - Services are responsible for the recruitment of appropriately qualified staff that will require specialist skills in the provision of intensive family support and counselling.
-Case Management staff should hold relevant tertiary (university) qualifications, a Human Services qualification or equivalent. - On average, workers have a caseload of 18 to 23 families per year.
-It is anticipated that families with medium to high complex needs will access between 40 and 100 hours of support overall.

-A critical success factor of the program is the provision of integrated service provision to support vulnerable families.
+A key feature of active engagement is meeting with families where they feel comfortable, often in their own homes and gaining trust by establishing consistent and reliable contact and non-judgmental support. - An assessment of family needs must be completed using the Child and Family Wellbeing Domains at case commencement and again at case closure.
+The assessments must be recorded in the ARC system as part of the family's records to support case planning and reporting on outcomes. - Services are responsible for the recruitment of appropriately qualified staff that will require specialist skills in the provision of intensive family support and counselling.
+Case Management staff should hold relevant tertiary (university) qualifications, a Human Services qualification or equivalent.
+(See IFS Staffing page 21) - On average, workers have a caseload of 18 to 23 families per year.
+It is anticipated that families with medium to high complex needs will access between 40 and 100 hours of support overall. - A critical success factor of the program is the provision of integrated service provision through single case planning to support vulnerable families.
 Services use formal agreements and/or brokerage funds to procure other specialist or support services for the families referred for active intervention.
-Secondary services in smaller communities with few or no support services available will provide the most critical of these services inhouse.
+Secondary services in smaller communities with few or no support services available will provide the most critical of these services in-house.

 - Services are funded for brokerage.
-Brokerage funds will be used by service providers to purchase specialist services or goods that contribute to the overall needs and wellbeing of the child and family consistent with the outcomes and intentions of the family's support program and the family's case plan goals. - The spending of brokerage funds must be clearly linked to a family's case plan. - A brokerage fund of up to \$5,000 per \$100,000 per annum (or 5% of total grant funding) is available.
+Brokerage funds will be used by service providers to purchase specialist services or goods that contribute to the overall needs and wellbeing of the child and family consistent with the outcomes and intentions of the family's support program and the family's case plan goals. - The spending of brokerage funds must be clearly linked to a family's case plan. - A brokerage fund of up to 5% of total grant funding is available.